 - Number and ages of children in your family

-Tip: Be sure to enter all of the information as accurately as possible for the best results, including your household income (which is calculated using MAGI).
+These are all factors that can affect how much subsidy you can claim.
+Be sure to enter all of the information as accurately as possible for the best results, including your household income and your modified adjusted gross income (MAGI).

 Example for a single adult in Arkansas earning $52,000/year

 Let's take a look at an example so you can see how it all works.